Josh 9:1-15 Joshua is deceived into making a peace treaty with the Hivites – the people of Gibeon (see 5 on Map 48).

 As a punishment, the people of Gibeon were taken into slavery as menial servants, cutting firewood and collecting water from the deep wells.
 Much later, the famine that afflicted Israel towards the end of King David’s reign was blamed on King Saul’s violation of this treaty when he attempted to annihilate the Gibeonites (see 2 Samuel 21:1-6).

-After it was conquered by the Israelites, Gibeon was beseiged by the King of Jerusalem and four other Amorite kings of Canaan.
+After it was conquered by the Israelites, Gibeon was besieged by the King of Jerusalem and four other Amorite kings of Canaan.
 Joshua marched overnight from Gilgal, and defeated the Amorites in a surprise attack.
 The sun was said to stand still all day on this memorable occasion (see Joshua 10:12-14).
 Gibeon then became one of the cities of the tribe of Benjamin allocated to the Levites who performed a priestly function for the people of Israel (see Joshua 21:17).

 After David became King of Judah in 1011 BC, his soldiers, under the command of Joab, defeated the forces of Saul’s son Ishbosheth (who had been proclaimed King of Israel by Saul’s general, Abner) at the Pool of Gibeon (see 2 Samuel 2:8-17).
 It was here, also, that David defeated the Philistines (see 2 Samuel 5:25).

-Modern-day visitors to the pictuesque Palestinian village of Al-Jib can explore the hilltop site of ancient Gibeon, and look south across the Valley of Gibeon to the mosque and minaret marking the traditional site of Samuel’s Tomb at Mizpah.
+Modern-day visitors to the picturesque Palestinian village of Al-Jib can explore the hilltop site of ancient Gibeon, and look south across the Valley of Gibeon to the mosque and minaret marking the traditional site of Samuel’s Tomb at Mizpah.
 Still visible today is a huge well – the Pool of Gibeon - nearly 39 feet / 12 m in diameter and over 35 feet / 10 m deep.
 The well has a spiral staircase cut into the walls, which continues downwards to a tunnel leading to an underground reservoir 78 feet / 24 m below the city.
 A later tunnel, giving access to the underground water cistern from the base of the hill, is still in use today.

 Samuel 's Tomb (Nebi Samwil) at Mizpah, near Gibeon (Tamarah)